 Another type of hybrid is a long-term care annuity, which provides long-term care insurance at a multiple of the initial investment amount.
 The investment grows tax-free at a fixed rate of return, and, if used for long-term care expenses, gains will be received income tax-free.
 If you qualify for long-term care benefits, the long-term care coverage would draw down both the account value and the long-term care pool.
 Once your account value has been exhausted, the insurer would provide the remaining long-term care pool benefits, which is effectively the insurance component of the policy.

 Personal savings: Using your personal savings to pay for long-term care costs can provide you with greater flexibility.
 However, before using your savings, ask yourself if your retirement plan is built to withstand these potential expenses.
 Also consider whether you have enough time to continue to save for this option given you won’t know when you might need to begin long-term care services—or for how long you may need them.
-And even if you believe your plan is sound, keep in mind that long-term care coverage can also help protect your other assets and allow you to pass your wealth on to your loved ones.
+Even if you believe your plan is sound, keep in mind that long-term care coverage can also help protect your other assets and allow you to pass your wealth on to your loved ones.

 If you do use your qualified retirement accounts, such as your 401(k) or IRA, there may be tax ramifications for withdrawals.